kevindew/jekyll-srcset-tag/README.md

 The syntax for `srcset_source` is `{% srcset_source [media:string] [size:string] [width:int] [height:int] %}`

+You can optionally add `fallback:true` as an option to srcset_source to specify which image path will be output in the src attribute and thus rendered on older browsers.

 ## Contribute

 Please do in anyway you like - I bet making this doc better would be a good place to start.
 Pull requests welcome.